logan-berner/LandsatTS/README.md

 greenness observation relative to a multi-year seasonal phenology at each site.

+*Note: The function was designed for spectral indices that are typically positive (e.g., NDVI).
+If you are working with a spectral index that is typically negative (e.g., NDWI) then multiply your index by -1 before running the `lsat_fit_phenological_curves()` and `lsat_summarize_growing_seasons()` functions and backtransform afterwards.*

 ``` r
 # Fit phenological models (cubic splines) to each time series
 lsat.pheno.dt <- lsat_fit_phenological_curves(lsat.dt, vi = 'ndvi', window.yrs = 5, window.min.obs = 10, vi.min = 0, spl.fit.outfile = F, progress = T)